3manuek/3manuek/content/toolbox/2021/openlabs.md

 Docker with Databases.

 As part of CanalDBA, we also started this [dockerlab][3], which does very basic stuff although it is the most up-to-date.

+Also, here is a [Yugabyte laboratory](https://gitlab.com/ongresinc/labs/yugabyte-test), for exploring proxying in a sharded environment, using Envoy Proxy.

 ## Kubernetes and Databases